Guide to fixed-rate mortgages

 - You may find that fixed-rate mortgages have higher rates and fees than variable products

-- To help you decide whether a fixed rate’s right for you, you can request a call back from a fee-free adviser from London and Country, or call them on 0800-073-1959
+- To help you decide whether a fixed rate’s right for you, you could talk to a mortgage adviser for further guidance

 If you want certainty that your mortgage payments will be the same each month, a fixed-rate mortgage might be a good choice for you.